Justus: Bishop of Rochester

-Augustine consecrated Justus as a bishop in 604, over a province including the Kentish town of Rochester.
+Augustine consecrated Justus as a bishop in 604 over a province including the Kentish town of Rochester.
 The historian Nicholas Brooks argues that the choice of Rochester was probably not because it had been a Roman-era bishopric, but rather because of its importance in the politics of the time.
-Although the town was small, with just one street, it was at the junction of Watling Street and the estuary of the Medway, and was thus a fortified town.
-Because Justus was probably not a monk (he was not called that by Bede), his cathedral clergy was very likely non-monastic too.
+Although the town was small, with just one street, it was at the junction of Watling Street and the estuary of the Medway and was thus a fortified town.
+Because Justus was probably not a monk (Bede did not call him that), his cathedral clergy was very likely non-monastic too.

 A charter purporting to be from King Æthelberht, dated 28 April 604, survives in the Textus Roffensis, as well as a copy based on the Textus in the 14th-century Liber Temporalium.
-Written mostly in Latin but using an Old English boundary clause, the charter records a grant of land near the city of Rochester to Justus' church.
+Written mostly in Latin but using an Old English boundary clause, the charter records a land grant near Rochester to Justus's church.
 Among the witnesses is Laurence, Augustine's future successor, but not Augustine himself.
 The text turns to two different addressees.
 First, Æthelberht is made to admonish his son Eadbald, who had been established as a sub-ruler in the region of Rochester.
 The grant itself is addressed directly to Saint Andrew, the patron saint of the church, a usage parallelled by other charters in the same archive.

-Historian Wilhelm Levison, writing in 1946, was sceptical about the authenticity of this charter.
-In particular, he felt that the two separate addresses were incongruous and suggested that the first address, occurring before the preamble, may have been inserted by someone familiar with Bede to echo Eadbald's future conversion (see below).
-A more recent and more positive appraisal by John Morris argues that the charter and its witness list are authentic because it incorporates titles and phraseology that had fallen out of use by 800.
+Wilhelm Levison, writing in 1946, was sceptical about the authenticity of this charter.
+He felt that the two separate addresses were incongruous, suggesting that the first address, occurring before the preamble, may have been inserted by someone familiar with Bede to echo Eadbald's future conversion (see below).
+A more recent and more positive appraisal by John Morris argues that the charter and its witness list are authentic because they incorporate titles and phraseology that had fallen out of use by 800.